-- Administrative (e.g., eligibility, appropriate vendor or Participating Provider, covered services) and - Clinical (e.g, Medically Necessary)
+- Administrative (e.g., eligibility, appropriate vendor or Participating Provider, covered services) and - Clinical (e.gl, Medically Necessary)

 The overall review process begins with administrative review followed by initial clinical review if appropriate.
 Specialist review may be needed as well.
-All Determination/Authorization requests that may lead to denial are reviewed by a heath professional at Molina (medical directory, pharmacy director, or appropriately licensed delegate).
+All Determination/Authorization requests that may lead to denial are reviewed by a heath professional at Molina (medical director, pharmacy director, or appropriately licensed health professional).